-Everyone Has an Accent
+Accept that Everyone Has an Accent

 It is fascinating to see adults push their own limits.
 Though your accent might never sound like a local, you will still be able to communicate clearly.
 Accent is very important to many, but it is not the benchmark of success learning a new language.
 Your accent is the mark of your past, and it shows you are making an effort to speak correctly, something locals truly appreciate.

 Your mind is in constant growth, even when you least expect it.
 When you force yourself to think outside the box, that’s when things get interesting.

 Apart from this blog, Talaera keeps creating a collection of free resources for you to work on your business English, and these are our favorites:

 If you're ready to take your professional English to a whole new level, check out all our business English programs or talk to sales (they will be your language consultants and will give you advice on how to maximize your English learning).

 For any additional information or questions, you can also reach out at firstname.lastname@example.org.

 Interested in getting the best offers and receiving free content on Business English communication?
 Subscribe to our newsletter and we will keep you in the loop with offers, free events, and development materials!

 - 'Stay safe' - How to Send Actually Genuine Emails During the Pandemic